JuliusDeBoer/Astranyx/README.md

 A 2D video game project that will 100% never ever ever be even remotely closo to finished. *EVER*.

+This program will not use any libraries like GLFW or Sokol.
+Because I hate myself.
+I am using libraries like wayland and vulkan.
+But that doesnt count.
+Does it?

 ## TODO

 - [ ] Windowing system